• Skip to primary navigation

 • Fold and seal the packet.
 Wrap the second salmon fillet with all remaining ingredients in the same way.

-• Bake the foil packets in the oven for 15-18 minutes, or until desired doneness.
+• Bake the foil packets in the oven for 15-18 minutes (internal temperature should be about 125-130โ„‰), or until desired doneness.
 Cooking time will depend on thickness of the salmon.
 You can also set up a steamer and steam the foil packets, which will be slightly faster than baking.

 • Serve hot with steamed rice.